Zephyryne/Bosnia-Quiz/README.md

 # Bosnia-Quiz
-PlonkIt Bosnia and Hercegovina Canton and Region Quiz
+PlonkIt Bosnia and Herzegovina Canton and Region Quiz

 These are the files to be used for the Bosnian province-level subdivision quiz hosted on the PlonkIt Discord server.